derekbassett/containers-from-scratch/README.md

 # Building container from scratch using Go

-> Building containers from scratch using Go as seen from @lizrice presentation at DockerCon 2017
+> Building containers from scratch using Go

-This code will not build on Mac or Windows it will only work with GOOS=Linux, hence why we include the Vagrant files.
+This code will not build on Mac or Windows instead it will only work with GOOS=Linux, hence why we include the Vagrant files.
+See instructions at the bottom to get Vagrant configured for your system.

 ## Links: